 If you have used meth and you are worried you might be developing dependence, the first sign is usually a feeling of growing tolerance.
 If you notice that the same dose of meth is less powerful than it was before, it can mean that you are becoming more tolerant.
 Meth causes an intense dopamine release that floods the system and causes its powerful high.
 However, an immediate second hit will be weaker because your brain can only release so much dopamine at once.
 However, if you use meth on separate occasions and notice a weaker potency, it could point to growing tolerance.

-The next sign of a growing addiction is dependence, or a feeling that you need meth to feel normal and it’s no longer just about recreation.
+The next sign of a growing addiction is dependence or a feeling that you need meth to feel normal and it’s no longer just about recreation.
 If you go for too long without a dose, you might feel symptoms like depression or lethargy.
 As your dependence becomes full-blown addiction, the problem will no longer be a chemical imbalance in your brain’s messaging system, it will also move to your reward and learning center.
-Addiction is a deep seeded issue that is not easily overcome.
+Addiction is a deep-seated issue that is not easily overcome.
 To you, it will feel like strong compulsions to use meth, even when you know it will have serious consequences.

 People who are struggling with meth addiction are often unable to quit on their own because of the way the substance reprograms the brain’s reward system and impairs crucial decision-making processes.
-Drug abuse is sometimes difficult to spot in another person when it first begins but addiction will ultimately lead to other aspects of your like and be difficult to hide.
+Drug abuse is sometimes difficult to spot in another person when it first begins but addiction will ultimately lead to other aspects of your life and be difficult to hide.

 If a loved one is using meth, there might be some physical or behavioral signs and symptoms that make a substance use disorder apparent.
 Here are some of the most prevalent signs of meth abuse that may help you save a loved one’s life: